Princess Beatrice: Charity work

 In February 2023, Beatrice was named patron of the British Skin Foundation.
+In March 2025, she was named as a patron of the charity Borne, which funds research into the causes of premature birth.
+In July 2025, she was appointed patron of the Chartered College of Teaching, a role previously held by her grandfather Prince Philip.
+In November 2025, Beatrice was appointed as deputy patron of Outward Bound Trust.

 Titles, styles, and arms

 Titles and styles

-As a male-line grandchild of the sovereign, Beatrice was known as "Her Royal Highness Princess Beatrice of York", at birth, with the territorial designation coming from her father's title, Duke of York.
-Since her marriage, she has been styled "Her Royal Highness Princess Beatrice, Mrs Edoardo Mapelli Mozzi" in the Court Circular.
+As a male-line grandchild of the British sovereign, Beatrice was known as "Her Royal Highness Princess Beatrice of York" at birth, the territorial designation coming from her father's former title, Duke of York.
+Since marriage, she has been styled by the Court Circular as "Her Royal Highness Princess Beatrice, Mrs Edoardo Mapelli Mozzi".